isabella232/magic-products-distribution-service/README.md

 - where access is restricted to users or groups, these users and groups must be within the NERC Active Directory
 - files to be deposited in this service must be located on the same computer used to run the tool for this service
 - there is only a single, production, environment available, there is no training environment for example
+- a product's artefact's constraints will not change once deposited, even if the product/resource constraint changes

 See the project [issue tracker](#issue-tracking) for planned features that may address these limitations.